Do you want to sell if a company if it reached a 52-week (one year), or all-time high?

 If one of your investments is close to a 52-week high you shouldn’t be worried.
 In fact, you should be glad, as it means the price most likely will go higher.

-Also, if a newsletter recommendation is close to a 52-week high, or even all-time high, don’t hesitate to buy as the stock price has a big chance of going higher.
+Also, if a company that fits your investment strategy, is close to a 52-week high, or even all-time high, don’t hesitate to buy as the stock price has a big chance of going higher.

 PPS It is so easy to put things off why not sign up right now before it slips your mind?